symfony/symfony-docs/cookbook/frontend/assetic_php.rst

 * If you want to simplify application deployment.

-In this article you'll learn how to combine and minimize CSS and JavaScript files and how to compile Sass SCSS files using pure PHP libraries with Assetic.
+In this article you'll learn how to combine and minimize CSS and JavaScript files and how to compile Sass SCSS files using PHP only libraries with Assetic.

 Installing the Third-Party Compression Libraries
 ------------------------------------------------